vicmar57/JsonProcessor-Spring-microservice/README.md

 #### Example
 * { "attachment":"wings" , "size": ["8"] , "Color": ["Blue"] } -> { "Color": ["Blue"]  , "attachment":"wings" , "size": ["8"] }

-### Bonus: ask 4 - Persist the processed products and fetch processed products
+### Task 4 - Persist the processed products and fetch processed products
 Provided is a product repository at src/main/java/com/vicmar57/productprocessor/repository/ProductRepository.java

 You can autowire that interface and use it to persist and retrieve products.